 Step four: enforce the result with Quality Gates

 A scan that only advises will eventually be ignored.
-Quality Clouds Hub enforces its findings through Quality Gates.
+Norma enforces its findings through Quality Gates.
 A Quality Gate is a defined threshold.
 Code must satisfy a set of rules before it advances to the next stage.

 Gates work best at several points along the pipeline.
 A gate on save catches low-cost issues early.
 A gate on pull request blocks a problem before it merges.
 A gate on pre-production deployment enforces the complete rule set, including metadata completeness, security controls, architectural boundaries, and compliance requirements tied to frameworks such as DORA or the EU AI Act.
 A gate on release provides the final check.